gullerya/data-tier/README.md

 ```

-For an extended tutorial see [Tutorial](tutorial.md) page.
+For an extended tutorial see this [Tutorial](tutorial.md).
-For a more thorough API documentation see [API Reference](api-reference.md) page.
+For a more thorough API documentation see [API Reference](api-reference.md).